benjaminLevinson/benjaminLevinson.github.io/content/projects.md

 ### @WikiControversy
 {{< tweet user="WikiControversy" id="1295828033463607298">}}
 I've always liked reading Wikipedia Controversy sections— they're always straight to the point.
 This bot surfaces random Wikipedia controversy sectiions and tweets a summary of them.
 Admittedly, many of the controversies it surfaces are pretty horrible; I didn't intend for the bot's content to be inflammatory but here we are.
-I've always liked reading Wikipedia Controversy sections— they're always straight to the point.
-This bot surfaces random Wikipedia controversy sectiions and tweets a summary of them.
-Admittedly, many of the controversies it surfaces are pretty horrible; I didn't intend for the bot's content to be inflammatory but here we are.
 [(@WikiControversy)](https://twitter.com/WikiControversy) • [(Github)](https://github.com/benjaminLevinson/wiki-controversy)

 ### @obituary_bot